 - Cross-Border Mergers Directive: The EU cross-border merger regime provides a regime for mergers between limited liability companies established in different EEA member states.
 It was implemented in the UK by the Companies (Cross-Border Mergers) Regulations 2007 (2007 Regulations).
 At the end of the implementation period, absent any future relationship agreement, the UK will no longer have access to the regime and EEA member states will no longer be required to give effect to mergers involving a UK company.
-The 2007 Regulations will be revoked and mergers under the regime involving UK companies will not be possible. - Takeovers Directive: This established the legal framework through which company takeovers are regulated in the EEA.
+The 2007 Regulations will be revoked and mergers under the regime involving UK companies will not be possible.
+In practice, new cross-border mergers are now time-barred owing to the length of time which a cross-border merger takes from inception through to completion. - Takeovers Directive: This established the legal framework through which company takeovers are regulated in the EEA.
 Absent any future relationship agreement, the Takeovers Directive will, from the end of the implementation period, cease to apply in the UK.
-Section 943(1) of the Companies Act, which requires the Takeover Panel to make rules giving effect to certain Articles of the Takeovers Directive, will be amended to require the Takeover Panel to make rules in accordance with a new Schedule to the Companies Act (which will replicate the relevant requirements of the Directive).
-This amendment, and certain other amendments to the Companies Act, will be made by regulations2.
+Section 943(1) of the Companies Act, which requires the Takeover Panel to make rules giving effect to certain Articles of the Takeovers Directive, will be amended to require the Takeover Panel to make rules in accordance with a new Schedule to the Companies Act (which will replicate the relevant requirements of the Directive)2.
 The Takeover Panel will also update the Takeover Code.